 “A Jug of Wine, a Loaf of Bread, and Thou.”
-The pretty phrase was made famous by Persian poet Omar Khayyám in the 12th century, as an idea of what the perfect life could include.
+That pretty phrase was made famous by Persian poet Omar Khayyám in the 12th century, as an idea of what the perfect life could include.
 Well, Sonoma County certainly has the wine.
 And here are some of our favorite places for a beautiful loaf of bread.
 Now, all we need is thou.

 You can smell the fragrant aromas of fresh-from-the-oven breads as soon as you approach the gleaming glass doors.
-It’s a little taste of Scandinavia, with hard-to-find-anywhere-else specialties like Volkenbrot (whole rye bread), dinkelbrot (spelt bread) and kernebrod (traditional Danish rye).
+It’s a little taste of Scandinavia, with hard-to-find-anywhere-else specialties like Volkenbrot (whole rye bread), dinkelbrot (spelt bread), and kernebrod (traditional Danish rye).

 On the sweeter side, the kitchen adds a treasure trove of spices, baked right in, for cookies, cakes (German chocolate is the bomb), scones (we love the ginger flavor), and breads like sinful cinnamon raisin.
 Fancier bites include Framboise chocolate cake slathered in raspberry sauce, and in a nod to modern tastes, you can request gluten-free and vegan recipes, too.

-Details: 6760 McKinley St. (in the Barlow), Sebastopol, 707-829-8101.
-Also at 1445 Town and Country Dr., Santa Rosa, 707-527-7654 .
+Details: 6760 McKinley St. (in The Barlow), Sebastopol, 707-829-8101.
+Also at 1445 Town and Country Drive, Santa Rosa, 707-527-7654 .

 Many people eat the bread plain or simply smeared with creamery butter, but you can also get the slices as sandwiches, like salami, sun-dried tomato, goat cheese and aioli, or for all-day breakfast, where all plates include a bottomless Costeaux toast basket tempting with a variety of specialty breads.

 Details: 417 Healdsburg Ave., Healdsburg, 707-433-1913.

 The temptation begins with cakes, like red velvet with cream cheese filling finished in white chocolate cream cheese buttercream.
 It moves to homemade gelato in flavors like blackberry Cabernet sorbet, then on to cupcakes like vanilla cream cake with a layer of raspberry preserves under a cloud of pink champagne buttercream.

-Details: 2404 Magowan Dr., Santa Rosa, 707-575-1214.
+Details: 2404 Magowan Drive, Santa Rosa, 707-575-1214.

 Moon pie Danish is magical, as are cranberry scones, apple strudel and apricot buttercream coffee cake.
 Linger over all-day breakfast like crepes, lunch like croquet monsieur, and be sure to order a treat for your pup on the dog-friendly patio.

 Details: 460 1st St. E., Sonoma, 707-935-7687.

 Yes, it’s that Boudin, of San Francisco sourdough fame, and now there’s an outlet in Santa Rosa, too.
-The Montgomery Village location keeps the classics, like that famous sourdough fashioned into a bowl and brimming with clam chowder, tomato or butternut squash soup, or beef chili.
+The Montgomery Village location keeps the classics, like that famous sourdough fashioned into a bowl and brimming with clam chowder, tomato, or butternut squash soup, or beef chili.
 You can get burgers on a baguette, pizza on sourdough crust, sandwiches of all kinds on fresh baked breads, and overstuffed grilled cheese combos like brie with apples and fig jam.
 Patio seating is peaceful, and a great way to start the day with an al fresco breakfast of sourdough French toast.

-Details: 2345 Midway Dr., Santa Rosa, 707-303-4100.
+Details: 2345 Midway Drive, Santa Rosa, 707-303-4100.

 We might start simply with how to find this bakery.
 Follow Highway 12 about five miles past Sebastopol toward Bodega Bay, then journey up a steep hill after which you will descend into a beautiful valley.
 Turn right on Bohemian Highway and follow your nose to the wood-fired brick oven where bread master Jed Wallach churns out a dozen different kinds of organic, sourdough-based breads daily along with whipping crème scones, sticky buns, cheese fougasse, goat cheese flat bread, the Bohemian loaf (apricot, orange and pecan), the Egyptian loaf (pear, fig and candied ginger) and biscotti.

-Details: 140 Bohemian Hwy., Freestone, 707-874-2938.
+Details: 140 Bohemian Highway, Freestone, 707-874-2938.

-Details: 5400 Cazadero Hwy., Cazadero, 707-632-533.
+Details: 5400 Cazadero Highway, Cazadero, 707-632-533.

 Fortunately for you, bakery owner and cake god Javier Lopez can deliver.
-His shop specializes in Mexican-inspired fantasies, not just whimsical-to-ravishing cakes, but also breads, pastries, cookies and more, waiting to be plucked up from the display case with tongs and taken home to be cherished with coffee or chocolate caliente (hot chocolate).
+His shop specializes in Mexican-inspired fantasies, not just whimsical-to-ravishing cakes, but also breads, pastries, cookies, and more, waiting to be plucked up from the display case with tongs and taken home to be cherished with coffee or chocolate caliente (hot chocolate).

-Details: 18981 Sonoma Hwy., Sonoma, 707-996-8600.
+Details: 18981 Sonoma Highway, Sonoma, 707-996-8600.